-The above list is arranged in order of our faves, but all of the blasters on this list are worth consideration depending on your needs.
+The above list is arranged in order of our faves, but all of the pistols on this list are worth considering, depending on your needs.

-Each review links through to more info on the blaster and just click or hover over the yellow box to see the current price.
+Each review links through to more info on the individual nerf pistol, and just click the yellow box to go straight to Amazon.

 Nerf Rival Kronos XVIII-500